 - AVG Free

 PUPs aren’t inherently malicious, but they can seriously encroach on your privacy.
 Some PUPs will track your search history or browser behavior and sell the data to third parties, while others may compromise your system’s security, affect system performance, and hinder productivity.
 Keep unwanted applications off of your computer by carefully reading installation options during the setup process and only install the software and features that you need.

 4. Cooperating with governments

-Last but not least, it’s theoretically possible that antivirus software could be leveraged to help government agencies collect information on users.
+It’s theoretically possible that antivirus software could be leveraged to help government agencies collect information on users.
 Most security software has very high access privileges and can see everything that’s stored on a computer, which is necessary in order for the software to keep the system to safe.
 It’s easy to see how this power could be used by nefarious parties to spy on individuals, businesses, and governments.